Improving the accuracy of simulated chaotic $N$-body orbits using smoothness: Introduction

-In this work, we study whether the symmetry of $C^\infty$ Hamiltonian smoothness should be enforced for chaotic orbits for long time-scales (many orbital periods).
-We consider hybrid integrators, as in \cite{H19}, because their smoothness is easy to tune.
+In this work, we study whether the {smoothness of the $N$-body Hamiltonian matters for simulating long-term chaotic orbits.} We consider hybrid integrators, as in \cite{H19}, because their smoothness is easy to tune.
 We construct a hybrid $N$-body integrator combining ideas from \cite{C99}, \cite{Reinetal2019}, and \cite{Wisdom2017}.
-According to the modified differential equations (MDEs) \citep{HB18,hair06}, we predict Hamiltonian smoothness should have a significant impact on the error of integrators.
+According to the modified differential equations (MDEs) {\citep[e.g.][]{HB18,hair06}}, we predict Hamiltonian smoothness should have a significant impact on the error of integrators.
 To test these ideas, we consider a restricted three-body problem in which the test particle executes a chaotic orbit in which it can visit both masses.
-We observe integrator performance improvement by increasing the smoothness from $n = 0$ to $n = 4$.
+We observe integrator performance improvement by increasing the {DCO} from $n = 0$ to $n = 4$.
 The error of the integrator apparently saturates for higher $n$.
 The MDEs suggest that the effects of nonsmoothness, for this particular hybrid integrator, should disappear as the timestep approaches 0.
-We verify this numerically by rerunning our test with a step $10$ times smaller.
-This work provides evidence that the smoothness of the $N$-body problem is a symmetry which should be followed as closely as possible by $N$-body integrators.
+We verify this numerically by rerunning our test with a step $10$ times smaller. {We also find that increasing the DCO improves the error in regular orbits.} This work provides evidence that the smoothness of the $N$-body problem is a {feature} which should be followed as closely as possible by $N$-body integrators.
 This is not the case for the other methods described above such as block time-stepping.

 In Section \ref{sec:algo} we show how we construct the hybrid $N$-body integrators.
 We carry out error analysis of a similar hybrid integrator using MDEs in Section \ref{sec:MDE} and give an example of how a non-smooth function leads to secular error.
 Numerical experiments demonstrating the significance of Hamiltonian smoothness are carried out in Section \ref{sec:numex}.
-Section \ref{sec:conc} concludes and discusses the impact of this work on $N$-body integrators.
+Section \ref{sec:conc} concludes and discusses the impact of this work on $N$-body {integrations.}